Mutations of splitting maximal modifying modules: The case of reflexive polygons: Mutations of splitting MM generators associated with reflexive polygons

 \subsubsection{\textup{Exchange graph of type 6a}}

 By combining the above results, we describe the exchange graph $\EG(\TMMG(R))$ for the case of type 6a.
 To make the graph clear, we divide it into two parts.
-By identifying common vertices surrounded by dashed squares, we obtain $\EG(\TMMG(R))$ and it is actually connected.
+Identifying common vertices surrounded by dashed squares in the following figures, we obtain $\EG(\TMMG(R))$ and it is actually connected.